 Every organisation needs effective, knowledgeable and skilled managers and those with a sound knowledge of supply and distribution networks are in great demand.
-Graduates of the University of Bolton’s BSc (Hons) Business Management (Supply Chain) degree taught at our London Academic Centre by our learning partners Regent College London, also receive the CMI Level 5 Diploma in Leadership and Management – this impressive dual-award offers an excellent start to a career with global opportunities.
+By studying the University of Bolton's BSc (Hons) Business Management (Supply Chain) taught at our London Academic Centre by our learning partners Regent College London, you'll learn how to organise, plan and analyse the business activities essential for efficiently managing a business with a particular focus on logistics.

 Mode of Study:

 Business management qualifications open doors and are considered essential whether you want to pursue a career in business or achieve higher levels of responsibility in your current work.